Jean Guillaume Barthélemy Thomières: Military career

 Thomières would continue to lead different brigades at the battles of Corunna, Bussaco, and Fuentes de Oñoro.

-Thomières was killed in action at Salamanca where he was provisionally leading the 7th Division in the Army of Portugal.
+He was killed in action at Salamanca where he was provisionally leading the 7th Division in the Army of Portugal.
 Ordered by Marshal Auguste de Marmont to attempt to cut off the (wrongly assumed to be retreating) Anglo-Portuguese Army, Thomières's division became strung out on the march.

-With hills obstructing the view of Packenham's division forming to attack them, Thomières's division was taken by surprise as it crested a hill - expecting to see the allied army in retreat.
+With hills obstructing the view of Edward Pakenham's 3rd (UK) Division forming to attack them, Thomières's division was taken by surprise as it crested a hill - expecting to see the allied army in retreat.
 Instead, they were met with a crossfire as two batteries of artillery, placed on the summit of the western heights opened up at the lead elements.
 And then were charged by Pakenham's concentrated force while two-thirds of the division was at various points behind the point of contact.
 Thomières died in the initial contact and by the end of the day the division ceased to exist as a cohesive fighting force.